leezhenghui/leezhenghui.github.io/_posts/2019-03-05-exploring-usdt-on-linux.md

 > Actually the only thing we can obtain from systemtap-std-dev is
 >  - sys/sdt.h
->  - dtrace command wrapper
+>  - dtrace command wrapper (only if you need Semaphore feature)
 >
 > all of these things can help us genarate expected elf file with markers, that is, generate `nop` instruction in the place where we can register a probe, and node section in elf to list these marker locations.